 We’ve only scratched the surface of what is possible with Zendesk.
 After months of using the tool, you may enter more intermediate or expert territory.
 That’s when you’ll start to discover just how powerful Zendesk can be.

 Beyond being one of the most powerful customer service tools out there, Zendesk has a number of integrations that make it easy to work it into your business workflows.
-You could, for example, combine it with project management tools like Asana or Basecamp using Unito, as a means of collaborating with other teams to more quickly resolve tickets.
+You could, for example, combine it with project management tools like Asana or Jira using Unito, as a means of collaborating with other teams to more quickly resolve tickets.

 See whether Unito’s Zendesk integration is right for your team.
 Try it free for two weeks!